bkarst/branding-kits/pbi/text.md

 Using anonymized macro data from the PBI, we will be able to tell, for instance, which areas have the most bias education regarding a specific issue in a specific year in a specific region.
 [Give Example]

-On a more personal level, the PBI is paid for by parents and administered by parents.
+On a more personal level, the PBI is paid for by parents and accessible by parents.
 Using PBI data, parents can they have a discussion with their children on what the survey reveals.

 Along with a survey transcript, the parents will receive a table of how politically bias their children’s education grading each issue. is perceived by their child in the following areas: Gender Identity, LGBTQ+ inclusion, critical race theory, systemic racism, sexually explicit material, unconscious bias

-Importantly, survey questions would adapt to grade level of child, and with AI, the wording of each question would be able to adapt to the language level of the child.
+Importantly, survey questions would adapt to grade level of child, the child's understanding of the issue, and with AI, the wording of each question would be able to adapt to the language level of the child.

+The student would rarely explicitly be asked about the issue.
+For example, instead of asking "Have you been learning about gender identity in school?" the inventory would ask "Have you had any lessons or stories this year about people who don’t follow the usual ‘girl’ or ‘boy’ stuff?" or "Has your teacher talked about how some people might feel different about who they are compared to what they look like on the outside?"

+The transcripts will be analyzed by AI, analyzing the questions and making quantitative evaluations on qualitative data (the transcript).
+There may be some consistancy issues involved but still it is just as consistant, if not more consistant than human experts analying transcripts and making quantitatevly judgements.
+These judgements may be averaged out over several models.

 Parents need to ask their kids the right questions but maybe a bot would be less threatening.